gesedels/gesedels/readme.md

 Return the value (the `body` field) of an existing key.

 > [!WARNING]
-> All keys are public.
+> Keys are unlisted but public.
 If you know a key name, you can access it.

 ```text
 $ GET /foo